jncraton/operating-systems-cpsc4420/lectures/27-file-system-implementation.md

 B+-Tree
 -------

-- Tree with large fanout to reduce number of lookups
+- Tree with large fan out to reduce number of lookups
 - O(log n) search
 - Internal nodes contain pointers to leaves and no values
 - Nodes include links to next sibling to form a linked list